 Like this article?
 Sign up for a free trial here .

-In The Subtle Art of Not Giving a F*ck, author Mark Manson argues that our consumer culture and social media have us chasing the wrong things in pursuit of happiness and a meaningful life.
-We are giving a f*ck or caring about too many things that don’t matter and don’t make us happy in the long run and we don’t know how to stop giving a f*ck.
+In his book The Subtle Art of Not Giving a F*ck, Mark Manson argues that our consumer culture and social media have us chasing the wrong things in pursuit of happiness and a meaningful life.
+We are giving a f*ck or caring about too many things that don’t matter and don’t make us happy in the long run.

-As a result we become addicted to phoniness, and constantly pursue superficial things.
+Manson argues that, as a result, we become addicted to phoniness, and we constantly pursue superficial things.
 This creates temporary highs rather than true happiness.
 We end up frustrated and feel that we are falling short in comparison to what we see in social media, which celebrates only the most extraordinary.
 Or, we develop the belief that we are entitled to always feel good.

-But success, fame, and fleeting self-improvement don’t lead to satisfaction.
-The key to a happy, meaningful life is to stop giving a f*ck, and focus only on what is most valuable and important to us.
+But, he argues, success, fame, and fleeting self-improvement don’t lead to satisfaction.
+The key to a happy, meaningful life is to give a f*ck about less, and focus only on what is most valuable and important to us.

 - Clarify what is important and unimportant to you.